The enthronement of Jesus is based on his past death and resurrection, the immovable foundation of his present reign in Revelation.

 Continue reading RIDER ON A WHITE HORSE

-Next, John is provided with the interpretation of what he has just seen.
-The “Great Whore, Babylon” is the “great city” that sways the political powers of the earth that are allied with the “Beast from the Sea.”
-Her persecution of the “saints” is an extension of the “war” waged by the “Dragon” against the “Lamb.”
-Inevitably, Jesus overcomes the “Beast,” the “Great Whore,” and the “kings of the earth”; however, he does so in a most ironic fashion.
+Next, John was provided with the interpretation of what he saw – “Babylon” is the “great city” that sways the political powers of the earth in alliance with the “beast,” and her persecution of the “saints” is an extension of the Dragon’s “war” against them.
+But Jesus overcomes the “beast” and “Babylon,” though he does so in unexpected and paradoxical ways.

-Continue reading LAMB OVERCOMES THE bEAST AND bABYLON
+Continue reading LAMB OVERCOMES BABYLON